MKVarun/TC-SegNet/README.md

 # TC-SegNet
 A robust deep learning framework for segnmentation of 2D echocardiography.
-Paper submitted to Applied Intelligence (under review)

 ## Description